 What to do: As little as possible – relax on the beach or take a dip if you’re feeling particularly energetic.

 Some say that Lazarus Island has the most idyllic beach in the whole of Singapore – yet many visitors to the more developed St John’s Islands don’t bother making the short excursion over the bridge to check it out.
-For those that do, there’s exactly not much here, but the long stretch of unspoilt white sand, fringed nicely by palm trees and a tropical jungle in the background all makes it worth the walk.
+For those that do, there’s not much here, but the long stretch of unspoilt white sand, fringed nicely by palm trees and tropical jungle in the background all make it worth the walk.

 Time from Singapore: 5-10 minutes

 How to get there: Take the MRT to Harbourfront station then change to the Sentosa Express from the 3rd floor in VivoCity mall.

 What to do: Ride the coasters at Universal Studios, see the fish at Underwater World, eat, drink and play on the sand at Tanjong Beach Club.

 You don’t have to be Robinson Crusoe to explore Sentosa.
 This island is so close to the mainland you can even walk across the footbridge (for free or $1 depending on the time) – or just take the Sentosa Express that connects to the MRT.
 Head to Universal Studios or one of the many other big-name attractions here and you’ll probably feel like you’ve not escaped the mainland and its commercialisation at all.
 However, there are some pretty impressive beaches to be explored at Tanjong and Siloso.
 Hit up Tanjong for its beach bars, or try Siloso if you’re with the family and want to play beach activities such as football and volleyball.
 Read More...

 How to get there: Take a small boat from Changi Point Ferry Terminal (around $2 for one-way).